microsoft/AzureTRE/docs/tre-admins/setup-instructions/ui-install-base-workspace.md

 ```

 !!! caution
     If you're using a separate tenant for AAD app registrations to the one where you've deployed the TRE infrastructure resources, ensure you've signed into that tenant in the `az cli` before running the above command.
-See **Using a separate Microsoft Entra Workforce ID tenant** in [Setup Auth configuration](./setup-auth-entities.md) for more details.
+See **Using a separate Microsoft Entra ID tenant** in [Setup Auth configuration](./setup-auth-entities.md) for more details.

 Running the script will report `WORKSPACE_API_CLIENT_ID` and `WORKSPACE_API_CLIENT_SECRET` for the generated app.
 Set these under authentication section in `config.yaml` so that automated testing will work.
 You also need to use `WORKSPACE_API_CLIENT_ID` and `WORKSPACE_API_CLIENT_SECRET` in the form.